-- 1.30 Owing to the COVID-19 pandemic, the LD mainly maintained liaison and interflows with other labour administrations through electronic means in 2021. - 1.31 In May to June and November to December 2021, a tripartite team comprising representatives from the Government, employers and employees, led by the Commissioner for Labour, Chris Sun, JP, attended the 109th Session of the International Labour Conference via video conferencing, as part of the delegation of the People's Republic of China.
+- 1.29 The LD maintained liaison and interflows with other labour administrations through participation in various activities in 2022. - 1.30 In May to June 2022, a tripartite team comprising representatives from the Government, employers and employees, led by the then Commissioner for Labour, Chris Sun, participated in the 110th Session of the International Labour Conference via video conferencing, as part of the delegation of the People's Republic of China. - 1.31 In December 2022, a tripartite team comprising representatives from the Government, employers and employees, led by the Assistant Commissioner for Labour (Employment Services), Jade Wong, attended the 17th Asia and the Pacific Regional Meeting of the International Labour Organisation in Singapore, as part of the delegation of the People's Republic of China.

-Commissioner for Labour and members of the tripartite team attending the 109th Session of the International Labour Conference held in a virtual manner
+Assistant Commissioner for Labour (Employment Services) and members of the tripartite team attended the 17th Asia and the Pacific Regional Meeting in Singapore